List of New Hampshire historical markers (101–125): . Hinsdale's Auto Pioneer

 "In the Holman and Merriman Machine Shop opposite this location, George A. Long of Northfield (Mass.) in 1875 built a steam-propelled four wheel automobile with a fifth wheel for steering.
 This vehicle, fired by hardwood charcoal, had a bicycle-type frame, ordinary wooden wheels, solid rear axle and could maintain 30 miles per hour, roads permitting.
 This early inventor patented and built another automobile, propelled by gasoline, now in the Smithsonian Institution."

+Note: this marker was erected in 1976.